 29. The City's financial position continues to be closely monitored to ensure it is operating sustainably and to allow for future capacity.

 30. Kalamunda Advancing: Strategic Community Plan to 2027

+Objective 4.1 - To provide leadership through transparent governance.
+Strategy 4.1.1 - Provide good governance.
 Strategy 4.1.2 - Build an effective and efficient service based organisation.